Stephen Curry NBA Playoffs Player Props: Warriors vs. Lakers

 Stephen Curry Insights vs. the Lakers

+- He's put up 11.4 threes per game, or 18.1% of his team's shots from beyond the arc this season.

+- Curry's Warriors average 104.8 possessions per game, fourth-highest among NBA teams, while the Lakers are one of the league's fastest, ranking second with 104.8 possessions per contest.

-- The Lakers are the 25th-ranked team in the NBA, allowing 44.9 rebounds per contest.
+- The Lakers are the 20th-best defensive team in the NBA, giving up 116.6 points per contest.

-- In terms of assists, the Lakers are 15th in the league, allowing 25.7 per game.
+- On the glass, the Lakers are ranked 25th in the league, conceding 44.9 rebounds per game.

+- The Lakers concede 25.7 assists per contest, 15th-ranked in the league.

-- In terms of 3-pointers, the Lakers have given up 12.5 makes per game, 18th in the league.
+- The Lakers give up 12.5 made 3-pointers per contest, 18th-ranked in the league.

 Stephen Curry vs. the Lakers